Songtech-0912/songtech-0912.github.io/content/intro-pdes/index.md

 This can be simplified further using trigonometric identities, and is the end result of our successful separation of variables.

+> **Note:** In many cases, a PDE may be separable in one coordinate system and _not_ separable in another.
+This is famously the case for the Schrödinger equation, which is an inhomogeneous linear PDE; when its inhomogeneous term is a term that is proportional to $\dfrac{1}{r}$, as is the case for many atomic solutions, then the Schrödinger equation is no longer separable in Cartesian coordinates, but _remains separable_ in _spherical_ coordinates.

 ## Useful calculus identities for PDEs

 By nature of partial differentiation, there are several results that are incredibly crucial for the study of PDEs.
 First, the _order of differentiation_ does not matter.
 That is to say: